|Best for Sand||Fortress Danforth Anchor||SEE IT||

 The modified mushroom style holds firmly in current but resists getting stuck.
 The vinyl coating protects against corrosion.

 Four flukes allow good bottom penetration.
-The flukes fold up, allowing the anchor to double as a rocky bottom anchor.
+The flukes fold up, allowing the anchor to work well on rocky bottoms.

 - Weight: 4.8 pounds

 - Materials: Anodized Aluminum

 - Sharpened flukes

 A danforth or fluke anchor uses two sharp blades that will insert themselves into soft bottom.
 To work properly, a fluke anchor is attached to a length of chain and an anchor rope.
 As the anchor drags across the bottom, the heavy chain forces the anchor shaft down and pushes the flukes into the bottom.
 To remove the anchor, retrieve the rope until you can lift the anchor shaft up, and pull the flukes out of the bottom.

 A common misconception is that a danforth anchor has to be heavy to hold the boat.
 But, since the flukes are what holds the boat in place, not the anchor weight, super strong and sharp flukes are what matters.
 The Fortress Anchor is made of anodized aluminum and magnesium, which is lighter and more corrosion-resistant than similar galvanized steel anchors.
 In tests, the Fortress Anchor was able to hold more weight with a smaller, lighter anchor.
 In addition to the lightest and toughest material, the Fortress Anchor uses sturdy construction to hold boats from 16 to 27 feet long in strong currents and heavy seas.

 - Weight: 1.5 pounds to 9 pounds